-Brunswick Community College complies with State Board of Community Code (1ESBCCC 1000.2), and allows individuals at least 65 years of age to audit a course section without payment of tuition or registration fee.
+Brunswick Community College complies with State Board of Community Code (1ESBCCC 1000.2) and allows individuals at least 65 years of age to audit a course section without payment of tuition or registration fee, although course materials may need to be purchased to fully participate in the course.
 Proof of age is required as verified through a driver's license, State identification card, or other government-issued document.
 Students who receive approval to audit a course will not receive a grade, academic credit, continuing education units, or any certification upon completion of the course.

-Students wishing to enroll as a Senior Citizen must apply to the College and complete and complete a Residency determination.
+Students wishing to enroll as a Senior Citizen must apply to the College and complete a Residency determination.

 Certain classes or types of classes shall be excluded from this policy at the discretion of the College.
 The College reserves the right to deny or delay a decision for a senior audit for any class based on an analysis of course enrollment and overall viability.
 Certain courses are not eligible for senior audits based on their status as selfsupporting or other special circumstances associated with the delivery of the course.
-Seniors wishing to appeal a decision of an audit denial for any course may direct their appeal to the area Vice President whose decision is final.
-A senior citizen (age 65+) may audit a Curriculum or Continuing Education Workforce Development course only if a seat is available once the course minimum enrollment requirement has been met.
+Seniors wishing to appeal a decision of an audit denial for any course may direct their appeal to the respective Vice President area, whose decision is final.
+A senior citizen (age 65+) may audit a Curriculum or Continuing Education Workforce Development course only if a seat is available once the course's minimum enrollment requirements are met.